Learn-TypeScript/understanding-typescript/README.md

     - About let, const etc...
 5.  - **Classes & Interfaces** ...
         - An interface describes the structure of an object.
 Use it to type-check an object.
 But why not use just `custom types` then?
+        - Note: From the docs: You’ll see that there are two syntaxes for building types: Interfaces and Types.
+You should prefer interface.
+Use type when you need specific features.
          - Differences between `interfaces` and `custom types`:
             1. Interfaces only describe the structure of an object.
 In custom types you can use also store other things like `union types` etc. So when using an interface it's clear you want to describe the structure of an object.
             2. You can implement an interface inside a class.
 It can be used as a contract a class can implement and then has to adhere to.
 Then you can share an interface among different classes.
 Note: A class may implement multiple interfaces.